Best chair beds – single sofa beds for hosting guests when you have limited space

 If you have more space to play with then as an alternative Sofa.com's Jack Bed in a Box offers a larger double mattress worth of sleeping space in its 158cm width frame.

-And the good news is that both options are available in Sofa.com's wide range of upholstery options, which is especially useful if you want to blend this piece of multifunctional furniture in with a living room suite.
+And, the good news is that both options are available in Sofa.com's wide range of upholstery options, which is especially useful if you want to blend this piece of multifunctional furniture in with a living room suite.

 How to choose a chair bed

 One of the most important factors you'll want to decide on before you start shopping for a chair bed or sofa bed, is whether you would prefer to opt for a click-clack or pull-out design.
-There are pros and cons to each style so we've called out the key points worth considering below.
+There are pros and cons to each style so I've called out the key points worth considering below.

 Click-clack chair beds